algolife-research/stochastic/doc/AI_GENERATION_GUIDE.md

-﻿# Phonon AI Composition Generation Guide
+# Stochastic AI Composition Generation Guide

-This document provides complete specifications for AI systems to generate valid Phonon compositions programmatically.
+This document provides complete specifications for AI systems to generate valid Stochastic compositions programmatically.

-> **âš ï¸ STRICT GENERATION RULES âš ï¸**
+> **⚠️ STRICT GENERATION RULES ⚠️**
 >
 > 1.  **Structure:** Output must be wrapped in `{ "meta": {...}, "global": {...}, "scenes": [...], "arrangement": [...] }`.
 > 2.  **Timing:** **ALWAYS** use `timingMode: "fixed"` for edges with a valid `durationBeats` (e.g., 0.25, 0.5, 1.0).
 Do not rely on physical distance.